microdotblog/indie-microblogging/Part 1/App.net.md

 Something _was_ missing, but not a game.
 The App.net team got so much right — the early crowdfunding, the well-designed API, the developer story — that I didn't notice what they had left out until much later.
 All data lived at `app.net` URLs, and when the platform was gone, all the posts and data went with it.
 There was no way to own your content.

-To learn from App.net, we should be inspired by its rich APIs, and especially it’s developer-friendly ecosystem.
+To learn from App.net, we should be inspired by its rich APIs, and especially its developer-friendly ecosystem.
 But it was too centralized.

 [1]:	http://daltoncaldwell.com/what-twitter-could-have-been
 [2]:	http://daltoncaldwell.com/dear-mark-zuckerberg